sAnju3888/shanjai4.0/README.md

-# about shanjai 4.0
+# About shanjai 4.0
 This Repo is Just an Updation of Repo shanjai 3.0 Where i have designed my portfolio site .
 In this version I've added Blogs where our articles with contents Get Published on the site

-#Technology/Stacks
+# Technology/Stacks
 * Hosted ☁ GCP( Google Cloud Platform)
 * Gcp Services ☁ {VM instances , Bucket , sql , Cloud Trigger}
 * Front-End ☁ {HTML , CSS , JS)